 Whether talking about syntax, tone, grammar or wiping, burrs, and mezzotinting, your students need to know the vocabulary specific to their craft to assess their and other's work.
 "To give feedback, it can’t just be the way you feel about something," says Cindy Montoya, NMSA's principal.
 "That feedback is based on some technical knowledge about their specific art."

-The NMSA dance department lists vocabulary (like canon, plié, and tendu) on a board, and students are tested on that vocabulary.
+Create a word board or wall: The NMSA dance department lists vocabulary (like canon, plié, and tendu) on a board, and students are tested on that vocabulary.
 The drama department displays phrases on the wall that help guide their peer critique.
 Pointing students to "The angel didn't fly" or "You broke the moment" reflects that a scene ended before the students effectively communicated what they had intended.

-Within a department, whether English, science, or drama, ensure that all teachers use common critique language.
+Ensure that teachers use common vocabulary: Within a department, whether English, science, or drama, ensure that all teachers use common critique language.
 "We have a common language," says Joey Chavez, the chair of NMSA's theater department, "and that's purposeful.
 We -- all four instructors -- want to give them feedback with the same language."
 By doing this, your students build on the same vocabulary as they move through a department from year to year.

 Teach Your Students How to Give Peer Critiques